A Portfolio Choice Problem Under Risk Capacity Constraint: Abstract

 \section{Abstract}

-This paper studies an optimal investing problem for a retiree facing longevity risk and living standard risk.
-We formulate the investing problem as a portfolio choice problem under a time-varying risk capacity constraint.
-We derive the optimal investment strategy under the specific condition on model parameters in terms of second-order ordinary differential equations.
-We demonstrate an endogenous number that measures the expected value to sustain the spending post-retirement.
-The optimal portfolio is nearly neutral to the stock market movement if the portfolio's value is higher than this number; but, if the portfolio is not worth enough to sustain the retirement spending, the retiree actively invests in the stock market for the higher expected return.
-Besides, we solve an optimal portfolio choice problem under a leverage constraint and show that the optimal portfolio would lose significantly in stressed markets.
-This paper shows that the time-varying risk capacity constraint has important implications for asset allocation in retirement.
+This paper studies the asset allocation problem for a retiree facing longevity risk and living standard risk.
+We introduce a risk capacity constraint to reduce the living standard risk in the retirement period.
+Whether the retiree focuses on intertemporal consumption or inheritance wealth, we demonstrate a unique number to measure the expected lump sum of the spending post-retirement.
+The optimal portfolio is nearly neutral to the stock market movement if the portfolio's value is higher than this finite critical value; otherwise, the retiree actively invests in the stock market.
+As a comparison, we consider a dynamic leverage constraint and show that the corresponding optimal portfolio would lose significantly in stressed markets.

 \textit{Keywords}: Risk Capacity, Retirement Portfolio, Longevity Risk, Leverage Constraint

 \textit{JEL Classification Codes}: G11, G12, G13, D52, and D90

 \nopagebreak